Tag: life

 • In Defense of Smart People (And Against Shopping Cart Abandoners)

 I’m not the smartest person.
 Not even close.
 But I’m also not the dumbest person.
 I think.
 Maybe.
 The jury’s still out, and frankly, I’m not smart enough to serve on that jury.
-But here’s the thing: I really, really like smart people.
-I like people who understand quantum physics even though there’s absolutely no…
+I do, however, really like smart people.
+I like people who understand quantum physics even though there’s absolutely no way they could…

 • What’s Old is New: My Dad Was Basically Elon Musk (Just 40 Years Too Early)